ladylang/restaurant_page/README.md

-Resturant site from the Odin Project curriculum.
+Resturant page project from the Odin Project curriculum.

+To practice:
+1) DOM manipulation
+2) modules - import and export
+3) classes